eigr/spawn-java-std-sdk/README.md

 cd spawn-java-demo && mvn install
 ```

-So far it's all pretty boring and not really Spawn related so it's time to start playing for real.
+So far it's all pretty boring and not really Spawn related, so it's time to start playing for real.
 The first thing we're going to do is define a place to put our protobuf files.
-In the root of the project we will create a folder called protobuf and some subfolders
+In the root of the project we will create
+a folder called protobuf and some sub folders

 ```shell
 mkdir -p src/main/proto/domain